 You will receive 1.0 hour of Substance Abuse/Competency Issues CLE credit for this presentation.
 Participatory Credit Available!
 In California, this meets your Competency requirement.

 This program was recorded live on January 19, 2021.
-The recorded package is available in audio or video format and includes seminar materials.
+The recorded packages are now available in audio or video format and includes seminar materials.

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 Or – you can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.